MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-transport-advanced-options-for-a-send-port.md

   Consider six messages: M1, M2, M3, M4, M5, and M6.
 M1, M3, M5 are meant for a file location F1.
 M2, M4, and M6 are meant for a file location F2.
 The ordered delivery dynamic send port makes sure that M1, M3, and M5 are ordered; and M2, M4, and M6 are ordered respectively.

-  You can choose to enforce order across all outbound locations for a given transport type by changing the 'Enforce order across outbound locations' setting on the 'Transport Advanced Options' tab.
+  You can choose to enforce order across all outbound locations for a given transport type by changing the **Enforce order across outbound locations** setting on the **Transport Advanced Options** tab.
 Consider the six messages scenario above.
-If 'Enforce order across outbound locations' is enabled, the port will ensure that all six message M1, M2, M3, M4, M5, M6 are delivered in order.
+If **Enforce order across outbound locations** is enabled, the port will ensure that all six message M1, M2, M3, M4, M5, M6 are delivered in order.

 ## Prerequisites